 Setting an expectation in your home well before camp starts that your child will be a "happy camper" is the first step in preventing your child from being overwhelmed by missing home.

 Expect campers to be overjoyed to be back home... when camp is over!

 Be very intentional about the topic of missing home.
-Make positive comments.
+Children will miss home some.
+That's normal.